Business and Other Risks

 Matters that could significantly impact the judgments of investors are discussed below.

-Among the matters discussed below, those concerning the future have been identified based on judgments made by the JAT Group as of the end of the current fiscal year.
+Among the matters discussed below, those concerning the future have been identified based on judgments made by the JAT Group as of the end of the fiscal year 2022.

 The JAT Group's Business Base

 The Group has been designated as an Airport Facility Operator at Haneda Airport in accordance with the Airport Law.
 As a company that constructs, owns, manages and operates three passenger terminals and two multi-story parking garages, the Group leases office space and other facilities, operates stores at the airport for the sale of products (including food products) and restaurants, and manufactures and sells in-flight meals and provides travel services.

 At Narita Airport and other hub airports, the Group operates merchandise sales and food and beverage services, including the production and sale of in-flight meals, as well as real estate leasing and other businesses that make effective use of company-owned land outside of airports.
 The Group also leases to other parties commercial real estate it owns outside of airports, and apply experience we have accumulated over the years to develop new businesses both inside and outside airport facilities.

 For the Group, which is responsible for the construction, management, and operation of passenger terminals of a highly public nature, ensuring the continuity of our business is a social mission, and we recognize that in an uncertain society where new risks are emerging, understanding the risks surrounding our business and taking countermeasures are important issues in ensuring organizational resilience.
 We recognize that understanding the risks surrounding our business and taking countermeasures are important issues for ensuring the resilience of our organization.